What is a Serval?

 A brief overview of the Serval Cat

 Sleek, spotted, and stealthy, the serval cat stands as a mesmerizing embodiment of wild beauty.
 Native to the expansive grasslands and savannahs of Africa, these medium-sized felines have captivated both wildlife enthusiasts and those seeking unique, exotic pets.
-It’s the 5th largest cat in Africa and display a unique beauty.
+It is the fifth largest cat in Africa and displays a unique beauty.

 But what exactly sets the serval cat apart?